-Regarding tuition, Journey Academy is priced well below the average private school in the area at just $5000 per year, per learner.
-We do have a monthly payment plan of 10 payments of $500 each.
-The only cost in addition to this is the $200 non-refundable registration fee per learner which covers the onboarding expenses of licencing Chromebooks, setting up online learning platforms, and getting your learner all set up for a great Journey Academy learning experience.
+Regarding tuition, Journey Academy is priced well below the average private school in the area at just $6000 per year, per learner.
+We do have a monthly payment plan of 10 payments of $600 each.
+The only cost in addition to this is the $500 non-refundable registration fee per learner which covers the onboarding expenses of licencing Chromebooks, setting up online learning platforms, purchasing studio supplies and hard copies of book club and literature books, and getting your learner all set up for a great Journey Academy learning experience.
 Each family purchases their own Chromebook for each of their learners (over 7 years old since we do not use technology in the Sparks studio) and we enroll each Chromebook into our G-Suite to manage it.
 If for any reason Journey Academy is found not to be a good fit for your child, we will only charge the prorated tuition for the days they were with us – no tuition payment obligations remain in that event.

 While there will be work that needs to be completed on days Heroes are at home, we believe it is important that students do not have any evening or weekend homework.
 We believe that children need time to play, relax, and be with family and friends, and are committed to ensuring plenty of learning during studio hours so that time outside the studio can be free for other important pursuits.
 We also believe family time is sacred and those relationships need to be nurtured on evenings and weekends without the distraction and conflict that homework can bring.